Glenmead Primary School

 Dropping off and picking up

-Parents have stated that they much prefer avoiding coming onto the school campus when they drop children off in the morning and collect them at the end of the school day.
+The vast majority of our parents have stated that they much prefer avoiding coming onto the school campus when they drop children off in the morning and collect them at the end of the school day.
 Meetings with school staff can be arranged on request and a quiet meeting room can easily be arranged.
 Remote meetings using Zoom or TEAMS can also be arranged with relative ease.

 Drop Off